juliaguida/oystercard/devops/README.md

 An alternative could be to install the AWS CLI locally and create the resource(s) through your terminal.
 However, did you know that you could code your infrastructure as well?
 A very popular tool to do this is [Terraform](https://www.terraform.io/).

 It'd be a great exercise to create another S3 Bucket using the CLI and then another one using Terraform.
 Then, compare the outcome after using these three techniques.

+#### DevOps Alumni Community

+Finally, did you know that there's a `_devops` channel in the Makers Alumni Slack?
+Why don't you also introduce yourself there?
+There are a few reasons why you may consider being part of it:
+- You may want to explore the DevOps world more in depth together with other fellow mates
+- You may want to share what you're working on with others and inspire them
+- You may want to give and receive advice on your DevOps quests